ahmedsharaf711/ahmedsharaf711/README.md

-- 🏢 I'm a Software Engineer and Technical Community Manager at Almadrsa
+- 🏢 I'm a Software Engineer and Problem Solver
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a CS student in at the University Of People , I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with Laravel , Php , ReactJS , Java Script , C++ , Kali Linux , Python, or anything related to web development and I love solving coding problems on HackerRank, my favorite platform.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
+- ⚡ Fun Fact: My Daily Routine day starts with reading a specific book for personal development and ends with listening to a podcast to learn from others' experiences.